PasqualiniGabriele/MinesweeperSDM/README.md

 - To _unflag_ the cell at coordinates (5, 6): `F 5 6` (same command as flagging)

 ## License
-- This project is licensed under the [MIT License]([https://opensource.org/licenses/MIT](https://github.com/PasqualiniGabriele/MinesweeperSDM/tree/master?tab=MIT-1-ov-file)).
+- This project is licensed under the MIT License.
 See the _license_ file for more details.

 ## Acknowledgements
 For the graphical representation of the board, we took inspiration from a similar implementation available in an open-source project under the MIT License.
 Specifically, we used the approach for rendering the game board but made significant modifications to suit the needs of our project.